derek-knox/Coding-For-Designers/Structure Style Behavior/Behavior.md

 Where traditional visual design is static, behavior makes a design dynamic and interactive.
 This power is addictive, useful, and extremely empowering.
 In the context of the web platform and Unity, instead of using solely what the JavaScript and C# code provides, you can *extend* their capabilities with your *own* code.
 You can invent entirely new and better ways to do almost anything.
 Super cool.

-Next we will look at the pieces that makeup the ability to code behavior.
+Next we will look at the pieces that makeup the ability to *code behavior*.
 We will do so in the familiar context of the elements, principles, and constructs of visual design.
 Rock on!